-This energizing activity is useful in a meeting or training where you want participants to have an opportunity to brainstorm or list ideas about a topic and then narrow down the most liked responses.
+This energizing teamwork skills activity is useful in a meeting or training where you want participants to have an opportunity to brainstorm or list ideas about a topic and then narrow down the most liked responses.
 Some benefits of this activity are that it gets everyone up moving around the room, talking in pairs, learning new ideas and networking in a unique and interesting way.
 It works well for introverts and extroverts.

 Below are some examples of questions you could us with this activity.
 (These are 9 different questions – ONLY use one.)

 What is something we can do….

 - To improve how we work as a team?

 - To make our meetings more effective?

 - To connect with our remote team members?